jlperona-teaching/ecs390-spring20/seminars/week10.md

 ### Further Topics

-I will try my best to go through the following topics that you and your fellow students brought up in the last assignment.
+I will try my best to go through the following topic that you and your fellow students brought up in the last assignment.
-Some of these topics honestly deserve classes of their own, but I'll try my best to touch on all of them.

 * examples of interactions between TAs and students, including but not limited to the ones below: